Foundation of a Trading Companiy in Liechtenstein

 The legal form in which a Trading Company is set up will determine what the particular formation requirements are.

-A Trading Company in Liechtenstein must pay corporate income tax annually at a single rate of 12.5% on its taxable income.
-The foreign permanent establish- ment profits; rental profits from foreign real estate; dividends and capital gains of a Trading Company in Liechtenstein are not subject to corporate income tax in Liechtenstein.
+A Trading Company in Liechtenstein must pay an annual flat income tax rate of 12.5% on its taxable income and in this framework the minimum income tax is 1,200 Swiss Francs.
+The foreign permanent establishment profits; rental profits from foreign real estate; dividends and capital gains of a Trading Company in Liechtenstein are not subject to income tax in Liechtenstein.
 Moreover, when calculating the tax liability of a Trading Company in Liechtenstein, a deduction of 4% is applicable due to the interest deduction on equity capital.
-It is required that a Trading Company in Liechtenstein pay at least 1,200 Swiss Francs in corporate income tax each year.

-A Trading Company in Liechtenstein that qualifies as a Private Asset Structure (PAS) under Liechtenstein‘s tax law of January 1st, 2011, is required only to pay corporate income tax annually of 1,200 Swiss Francs.
-This special taxation is ap- plicable only to legal persons whose sole purpose is the management of assets and who do not undertake any commercial activity.
+A Trading Company in Liechtenstein that qualifies as a Private Asset Structure (PAS) under Liechtenstein’s tax law of 1st January 2011 is required only to pay corporate income tax annually of 1,200 Swiss Francs.
+This preferential taxation is applicable only to legal entities whose sole purpose is the management of assets and who do not undertake any commercial activity.

 Exemption from Taxation

-As a result of Liechtenstein‘s tax reforms, the capital tax was abolished as was the corporate income- and coupon taxes distribution surcharge.
-Notwithstan- ding this, the coupon tax exemption does not apply to those old reserves that were in existence as at 31st December, 2010.
-Consequently, the distribution of the old reserves were subject to the reduced tax rate of 2% in 2011 and 2012 and are subject to a tax rate of 4% in the years thereafter.
+As a result of Liechtenstein’s tax reforms, the capital tax was abolished as was the corporate income and coupon taxes distribution surcharge.
+Notwithstanding this, the coupon tax exemption does not apply to those old reserves that were in existence as at 31st December 2010.
+Consequently, the distribution of the old reserves was subject to the reduced tax rate of 2% in 2011 and 2012 and is subject to a tax rate of 4% in the years thereafter.

 The Carrying Forward of Losses and Group Taxation

-Liechtenstein‘s tax reform has made it possible for losses to be carried forward without any time restriction.
+Liechtenstein’s tax reform has made it possible for losses to be carried forward without any time restriction.
 Moreover, the gains and losses made by group companies in Liechtenstein are able to be set off against each other.
-However, it is required that the legal person making such an application be subject to un- limited tax liability in Liechtenstein and consequently have its registered office or have its actual place of central management and control in Liechtenstein.
-The said legal person must further hold a majority shareholding in legal persons in or outwith Liechtenstein.
-Where the legal person making the application is subject to only limited tax liability in Liechtenstein, it is required that it have a branch in Liechtenstein to which the investments can be allocated.
+However, it is required that the legal entity making such an application be subject to unlimited tax liability in Liechtenstein and consequently have its registered office or actual administration in Liechtenstein.
+The said legal entity must further hold a majority shareholding in domestic or foreign legal entities.
+Where the legal entity making the application is subject to only limited tax liability in Liechtenstein, it is required that it have a branch in Liechtenstein to which the investments can be allocated.

-In Liechtenstein, value-added tax (VAT) at a standard rate of 8% requires to be paid on the provision of taxable goods and services.
-A reduced rate of value- added tax (VAT) of 3.8% and 2.5% respectively is payable on certain items which are everyday necessities.
+In Liechtenstein, value added tax (VAT) at a standard rate of 8% is required to be paid on the provision of taxable goods and services.
+A reduced rate of value added tax (VAT) of 3.8% and 2.5% respectively is payable on certain items which are everyday necessities.